godotengine/godot-docs/classes/class_xrpose.rst

 - ``root`` defines a root location, often used for tracked objects that do not have further nodes.

-- ``aim`` defines the tip of a controller with the orientation pointing outwards, for instance: add your raycasts to this.
+- ``aim`` defines the tip of a controller with the orientation pointing outwards, for example: add your raycasts to this.

 - ``grip`` defines the location where the user grips the controller